nikolaytihonov/sh2inject/README.md

 # sh2load
 Linux Shared Library Injection Tool (inject *.so files into process).
-It's not LD_PRELOAD dirty trick, IN RUN-TIME!
+It's not LD_PRELOAD dirty trick.
+This is IN RUN-TIME!

 Usage: ./sh2load [pid] [path_to_lib]
 (You will check architecture of process and library!)